minio/docs/source/administration/identity-access-management/policy-based-access-control.rst

 MinIO policy documents use the same schema as :aws-docs:`AWS IAM Policy <IAM/latest/UserGuide/access.html>` documents.

 The following sample document provides a template for creating custom policies for use with a MinIO deployment.
-For more complete documentation on IAM policy elements, see the :aws-docs:`IAM JSON Policy Elements Reference
+For more complete documentation on IAM policy elements, see the :aws-docs:`IAM JSON Policy Elements Reference <IAM/latest/UserGuide/reference_policies_elements.html>`.

-<IAM/latest/UserGuide/reference_policies_elements.html>`.
-The maximum size for a policy document is 2048 characters.
+The maximum size for any single policy document is 20KiB.
+There is no limit to the number of policy documents that can be attached to a user or group.

 .. code-block:: javascript
    :class: copyable